 - DELIVERED – How many prospects actually got your message to their inbox

-Looking further to the right, you’ll be able to check how many of your prospects’ addresses have been marked as:
+Looking further to the right, you’ll be able to check how many of your prospects’ addresses have responded to your emails so far:

-As you hover over the circle, you’ll see the exact number.
+As you hover over the percentages, you’ll see the exact numbers.

 All the above are statistics considering the campaign as a whole.
-But you can also check the table below the infographic to see how each of your messages is doing separately.
+But you can also check the table below the infographic to see how each of your messages in each Path is doing separately.

 Here you have access to the same types of data as in the general campaign overview (sent, to send/queued, delivered, opened, replied etc.), but with division into separate messages in the sequence.